FOREX-Help for Aussie dollar from China, oil

 * Dollar steadies versus euro, yen in thin trade

-* Revised U.S. GDP, housing data awaited for some cues (Adds more quotes, prices, )
+* Revised U.S. GDP, housing data awaited for some cues (New throughout after start of European trade)

 LONDON, Dec 22 (Reuters) - The Australian and New Zealand dollars were the only big movers on major currency markets on Tuesday, buoyed by steadier oil prices and hopes of more official action to support growth in China.

-The euro and yen gained ground against the dollar but, along with sterling, the major pairs were all in fairly tight ranges.
-Analysts, while still broadly predicting a stronger dollar from the start of 2016, are increasingly confident in ruling out further big moves before the end of December.
+The dollar, yen, euro and sterling were all tied down in tight ranges with dealers and analysts increasingly confident of ruling out further big moves before the end of the year in sagging volumes of trade.

-The Aussie and Kiwi dollars both gained more than half a percent, while China’s yuan was marginally higher against the dollar for a second day, halting falls that have taken it to its weakest since a devaluation in August.
+The Aussie and kiwi were both around half a percent higher, while China’s yuan was marginally higher against the dollar for a second day, halting falls that have taken it to its weakest since a devaluation in August.

-BNP Paribas strategist Michael Sneyd pointed to signs of more stability in the last few days in prices of Australia’s biggest export, iron ore, despite a 2-percent fall in Shanghai prices on Tuesday.
+Michael Sneyd, a strategist with BNP Paribas in London, pointed to signs of more stability in the last few days in prices of Australia’s biggest export, iron ore, despite a 2 percent fall in Shanghai prices on Tuesday.

 “China and oil are factors this morning.
 What has been quite important for the Aussie is the bottom that has begun to form in iron ore over the past few days,” he said.

 “The Aussie has remained at about the same level despite the rise in U.S. yields and fall in iron ore over the past 3 months.
-It should be down at 67-68 cents,” Sneyd said.
+It should be down at 67-68 at the moment,” Sneyd said.

 In the daily fixings of the yuan this week, Beijing has halted the steady depreciation of the yuan since early December.
-On Tuesday, offshore rates were around a quarter of a percent higher at 6.5327 yuan per dollar.
+On Tuesday, offshore rates were around 0.2 percent higher at 6.5365 yuan per dollar.

-“As expected, the authorities have put a halt to things after that two-week run,” the head of FX trading at one London-based hedge fund said.
-“A lot of people were hurt by the ECB )European Central Bank) meeting (on Dec.
+“As expected, the authorities have put a halt to things after that two-week run,” said the head of FX trading with one London-based hedge fund.
+“A lot of people were hurt by the ECB meeting (on Dec.
 3) and on the majors that really does seem to be it for this year.”

+The euro traded at $1.0914 after another blip higher in U.S. trading on Monday.